 Aerofly FS2

 Aerofly FS2 is another flight simulator VR game worth checking out.
 It has over 20 aircraft to fly and an interactive flight school feature to learn how things work and get comfortable with the controls.
 Aerofly comes with full virtual reality support using any wired headset.
-A lot of the biggest US cities have been modelled in 3D for the game.
+Many of the game’s biggest US cities have been modeled in 3D.

-Aerofly FS2 promises accurate flight dynamics including wing-flex, gear compression, and aerodynamic force.
-There is accurate stall and spin simulation to try out.
-On the downside, some of the landscape and textures feel flat.
+Aerofly FS2 promises accurate flight dynamics, including wing-flex, gear compression, and aerodynamic force.
+There is an accurate stall and spin simulation to try out.
+On the downside, some of the landscapes and textures feel flat.
 Plus, there is no dynamic weather system in the game.

-FS2 was released at the end of 2017 as a sequal to the original Aerofly.
+FS2 was released at the end of 2017 as a sequel to the original Aerofly.

 Do you have any other questions about how Microsoft Flight Simulator VR support works?
 Comment below and we will get an answer for you!
 Bookmark our web page or sign up for our mailing list and we’ll let you know as soon as VR support for the game is released.